MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Class Naming Schemes
 --------------------

-A common class naming scheme allows easier deciphering of what a class is, and also makes it easier for someone developing with your mod to find things.
+A common class naming scheme allows easier deciphering of what a class is, and it also makes it easier for someone developing with your mod to find things.

 For Example: